tonedefdev/terracreds/README.md

 ## Protection
 In order to add some protection `terracreds` adds a username to the credential object stored in the local operating system, and checks to ensure that the user requesting access to the secret is the same user as the secret's creator.

-Any attempt to access or modify this secret from `terracreds` outside of the user that created the credentail will lead to denial messages.
+Any attempt to access or modify this secret from `terracreds` outside of the user that created the credential will lead to denial messages.
 Additionally, if the credential name is not found, the same access denied message will be provided in lieu of a generic not found message to help prevent brute force attempts

 ## Logging
 > New in version `2.1.0`